Two-particle Hadamard walk on dynamically percolated line and circle: Asymptotic states for circles of lengths

 The eigenvalues of this operator can be determined by direct calculation.
 We find that there are only three distinct eigenvalues

 with multiplicities 1, $N(2N-1)$ and $(N+1)(2N-1)$, respectively.
-Clearly, $\lambda_i\geq 0$ for all settings of the initial state parameters so the state is PPT (i.e. it has positive partial transpose) and consequently may have only the bound entanglement \cite{HorodeckiBoundentanglement}.
+While $\lambda_3$ is always positive, $\lambda_1$ or $\lambda_2$ can be negative if $|b|^2>1/2$ or $|c|^2>1/2$.
+In such a case, the asymptotic state is NPT (i.e. has non-positive partial transpose) and hence entangled.
+If both $|b|^2<1/2$ and $|c|^2<1/2$ the state is PPT (i.e. it has positive partial transpose) and consequently may have only bound entanglement \cite{HorodeckiBoundentanglement}.

 We point out that the asymptotic state (\ref{asymp:state:1}) depends explicitly only on the initial amplitudes $b$ and $c$.
 Hence, any superposition of $\ket{\psi^+}$ and $\ket{\phi^-}$ converges to the same state given by